amerand/easyVLTI2025/README.md

 # VLTI is easier than you tink!

-If you have never done so, applying, observing and analysing data for [ESO](www.eso.org)'s [VLTI](https://www.eso.org/sci/facilities/paranal/telescopes/vlti.html) can be intimidating... but worry no more! a team of young diverse scientists has put together some material to familiarise you with all the step necessary to get you awesome astrophysical result:
+If you have never done so, applying, observing and analysing data for [ESO](www.eso.org)'s [VLTI](https://www.eso.org/sci/facilities/paranal/telescopes/vlti.html) can be intimidating... but worry no more! a team of young and diverse scientists has put together some material to help you get familiar with all the steps necessary to get your awesome astrophysical result with VLTI, so you can join the [nearly 600 refereed papers published with VLTI](https://telbib.eso.org/?boolany=or&boolaut=or&boolti=or&yearto=2025&boolins=or&telescope%5B%5D=%22VLTI%22&booltel=or&boolsite=or&search=Search) (as of mid-2025):

 - What is optical interfereomtry and VLTI in particular (by Farin Drewes)
 - Convert your idea into a proposal (by Evgenia Koumpia)
 - Prepare you proposal: using [ESO phase 1](https://www.eso.org/sci/observing/phase1.html) (by Emma Bordier)